-From developing the idea and reserving spaces or services to publicizing and evaluating your event - OSL is here to help
+From developing the idea to reserving spaces and services, publicizing and evaluating your event—Student Leadership, Involvement & Community Engagement (SLICE) is here to help.

 What do you want to do?
 What do you envision your program to be?
 Think about the following to help pinpoint your vision:

 - What is the concept for your event?
 What do you want the final product to look/feel/smell/sound, etc.?

 - What goals do you have for your event?

 - What are the logistics you need to consider?